mruby/mruby/mrbgems/mruby-method/README.md

 # Note

-`source_location` method need this configuration in build_config.rb
+You need to enable debug option in your build configuration to use `source_location` method in this gem, for example:

 ```ruby
 MRuby::Build.new do |conf|